-- Difficult to verify/measure whether acquisition of local nationality while keeping former nationality indeed constitutes barrier to 'integration' (also because need for an objective concept of 'integration') - Analysis should look at the reasons for persistence of nationality of country of 'origin' (of the family) on top of local nationality
+- B. A barrier to integration? - Difficult to verify/measure whether acquisition of local nationality while keeping former nationality indeed constitutes barrier to 'integration' (also because need for an objective concept of 'integration') - Analysis should look at the reasons for persistence of nationality of country of 'origin' (of the family) on top of local nationality Law 2013-14 63